Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

 \citet{pet-sko:laminar} introduced a concept called priceability, which imposes a certain kind of balance on a voting rule.
-Every rule that, like Rule X, equally splits the budget between voters and then sequentially purchases projects using the money of its supporters will be priceable.
+Every rule that, like the Method of Equal Shares, equally splits the budget between voters and then sequentially purchases projects using the money of its supporters will be priceable.
 Priceability does not place any restrictions on how the rule splits the project's cost among supporters.
 The concept also allows initial budgets higher than 1; an outcome is priceable if there exists \emph{some} budget limit for which it is priceable.

-\begin{definition}[Priceability] A price system is a pair $\textsf{ps} = (b, \{p_i\}_{i \in N})$, where $b \geq 1$ is the initial budget (where each voter controls equal part of the budget, namely $\nicefrac{b}{n}$), and for each voter $i \in N$, $p_i\colon C \to \reals$ is a \myemph{payment function} that specifies the amount of money a particular voter pays for the elected candidates.\footnote{Originally, \citeauthor{pet-sko:laminar}~\citeyearpar{pet-sko:laminar} assumed that each voter is initially given one dollar, which corresponds to setting $b = n$, but that there is an additional variable that specifies the total price that needs to be paid for an elected candidate.
-These two formulations are equivalent, but we chose to use the one with fixed prices and adjustable voters' initial budgets, since this formulation alows us to reason about our rules more directly.}\textsuperscript{,}\footnote{The requirement that $b \geq 1$ ensures that the voters have at least enough money to buy candidates with the total cost of $1$ (that is, the value of the real budget).
-Without this requirement, e.g., an empty outcome $W = \emptyset$ would be priceable (with $b = 0$).} An outcome $W$ is supported by a price system $\textsf{ps} = (b, \{p_i\}_{i \in N})$ if the following conditions hold: \begin{description} \item[(C1).] $u_i(c) = 0 \implies p_i(c) = 0$ for each $i \in N$ and $c \in C$,\footnote{While condition (C1) is well-justified in the approval-based setting, in the general PB model it will have a significantly limited scope of impact.
-Indeed, the condition does not put any restrictions on the payments when the utilities $u_i(c)$ are very small, yet still positive.}
+\begin{definition}[Priceability] A price system is a pair $\textsf{ps} = (b', \{p_i\}_{i \in N})$, where $b' \geq b$ is the initial budget (where each voter controls equal part of the budget, namely $b'/n$), and for each voter $i \in N$, a \myemph{payment function} $p_i\colon C \to \reals_{\ge 0}$ that specifies the amount of money a particular voter pays for the elected candidates.\footnote{\citet{pet-sko:laminar} assumed that each voter is initially given one dollar, which corresponds to setting $b' = n$, but that there is an additional variable that specifies the total price that needs to be paid for an elected candidate.
+These two formulations are equivalent, but the present definition seems more natural for PB.}\textsuperscript{,}\footnote{The requirement that $b' \geq b$ ensures that the voters have at least enough money to buy candidates with total cost $b$, the real budget.
+Without this requirement, an empty outcome $W = \emptyset$ would be priceable (with $b' = 0$).} An outcome $W$ is supported by a price system $\textsf{ps} = (b', \{p_i\}_{i \in N})$ if the following conditions hold: \begin{description} \item[(C1).] $u_i(c) = 0 \implies p_i(c) = 0$ for each $i \in N$ and $c \in C$,\footnote{While condition (C1) is well-justified in the approval-based setting, for general additive valuations it is very weak.
+Indeed, the condition does not put any restrictions on the payments when $u_i(c)$ is very small but positive.}